Disease Information

 The best advice for sunburn is to avoid it completely.
 The recommendations given by public health experts on sun exposure generally consist of this:

 • Avoid the sun completely between 11 am and 4 pm, when the sun's rays are most intense (you know the sun's rays are most intense when your shadow is shorter than you are).
+This is especially important for young children because sunscreen is not recommended for babies who are 6 months old or younger.

 • Wear sunblock with sun protection factor (SPF) of 30 or higher, preferably one that protects against both UVA and UVB, whenever you are outdoors.
 Reapply at least every 2 hours, and more often if you are swimming or sweating.